WebOrigami/docs/src/eg/intro.md

 ## Read files with `eg`

-You can easily feed a file to a JavaScript function:
+You can feed a file to a JavaScript function:

 ```console
 $ eg sample.txt